cowiekw/datavant-ehr/README.md

 # datavant-ehr

-medical records health exchange.
-Compensation for use of health records in research
+For patients: track how often your health data is being sold.
+For hospitals: Compensate your patients for sales of their health records.